jhlywa/chess.js/README.md

 ### .reset()
-The reset the board to the initial starting position.
+Reset the board to the initial starting position.